 How to cut green onions for any dish

-First, wash the green onions.
-Rinse off any dirt and remove any wilted tops or slimy skins on the white part of the onion.
+First, wash the whole green onions.
+Rinse off any dirt under running water and remove any wilted tops or slimy skins on the white part of the green onion.
 Next, lay the onions down on a cutting board and trim off the root end by slicing through the onion just above the roots, and then trim about two inches off the top of the green ends.

 You can eat both the white part and the green part, and you can eat them raw or cooked.
 Most often, you will add the white part of the onion to other ingredients during the cooking process and use the raw green part of the onion as a garnish or add in at the very end of preparation.